-The key requirement of this role is the ability to teach Physics.
-There is a large amount of physics teaching at all levels of the school, so the role could suit someone who prefers to teach only up to GCSE, or someone who wishes to teach up to A level.
+The key requirement of this role is the ability to teach Physics to pupils of all abilities, from KS3 classes through to GCSE and A level groups.
 Results at GCSE and A level have been excellent and there is very strong take up of the subject in the sixth form.
-We would welcome an application, regardless of what stage you are at in your career, and the department has a long tradition of providing training and support to build the subject expertise of colleagues.